enryH/cbpp_info/furniture.md

-# How furnish your new home?
+# How to furnish your new home?
 Moving into an unfurnished flat can be a bit tedious, as you need to buy all the furniture on your own.
 We all know IKEA is a good choice for finding nice and cheap furniture, however, there are other possibilities and you will save a lot of money!

 ## IKEA